Champion (sportswear)

-Products manufactured and commercialised by Champion include casual wear clothing (t-shirts, hoodies, sweatpants, leggings, shorts, jackets, undergarment), footwear (sandals, sneakers, socks), and accessories (bags, hats, collectibles).
+Products manufactured and commercialized by Champion include casual wear clothing (t-shirts, hoodies, sweatpants, leggings, shorts, jackets, undergarment), footwear (sandals, sneakers, socks), and accessories (bags, hats, collectibles).

 History

 The company was established in 1919 by the Feinbloom Brothers as "Knickerbocker Knitting Company."
 The company soon signed an agreement with the Michigan Wolverines to produce uniforms for their teams.
 In the 1930s the company was renamed "Champion Knitting Mills Inc.", producing sweatshirts and hoodies.
-Soon after, Champion products was adopted by the US Military Academy to be used during training exercises and physical education classes.
+Soon after, Champion products were adopted by the US Military Academy to be used during training exercises and physical education classes.

 Champion was acquired by Sara Lee Corporation in 1989.
 Champion produced uniforms for all the NBA teams during the 1990s and some NFL teams during the 1970s to the 1990s, for both on-field and retail purposes.
 It has also produced sportswear for many major colleges.
-Champion was also the kit manufacturer of the Olympic basketball team that competed at the 1992 Summer Olympics.
+Champion was also the uniform manufacturer of the Olympic basketball team that competed at the 1992 Summer Olympics.

-From 2008, Champion produced kits for Premier League side, Wigan Athletic, the Wales national football team and the jersey of the Greek basketball team, also Pallacanestro Cantù, in Italy.
+From 2008, Champion produced kits for Premier League side, Wigan Athletic, the Wales national soccer team and the jersey of the Greek basketball team, also Pallacanestro Cantù, in Italy.

 Champion supplied the football uniforms for the Notre Dame Fighting Irish.
-In 2001 Notre Dame signed a five-year exclusive agreement with Adidas, which ended a partnership Champion had with the university that spanned over 50 years.
+In 2001, Notre Dame signed a five-year exclusive agreement with Adidas, which ended a partnership Champion had with the university that spanned over 50 years.